indisee/ReLocalize/README.md

 > main.swift -s < path to source code folder > -l < path to main Localizable.strings > -f < path to any empty file >

 **no < or > needed*

+**"-l","-s","-f" — all flags are required, didn't test what will be if some are not provided**

 script will go through Localizable.strings and generate clean cases for *some enum*, will put that data to empty file (-f), go through source code and rename all calls that looks like **< key >.localized** to **S.< case >.localizedString** (you can change both to whatever)